-Albit improves overwintering, frost resistance of winter cereals and other crops
+Albit will increase frost resistance of winter cereals and other crops

 In agricultural practice, Albit has a good record as an effective anti-stressant.

 Plants treated with Albit become more resistant to low temperatures, chilling,